-The PRC Copyright Law, or the Copyright Law, which took effect on June 1, 1991 and was amended in 2001 and 2010, provides that Chinese citizens, legal persons, or other organizations shall, whether published or not, own copyright in their copyrightable works, which include, among others, works of literature, art, natural science, social science, engineering technology and computer software.
+The PRC Copyright Law, or the Copyright Law, which took effect on June 1, 1991 and was latest amended in 2020, provides that Chinese citizens, legal persons, or other organizations shall, whether published or not, own copyright in their copyrightable works, which include, among others, works of literature, art, science, social science, engineering technology and computer software.
 Copyright owners enjoy certain legal rights, including right of publication, right of authorship and right of reproduction.
 The Copyright Law extends copyright protection to Internet activities, products disseminated over the Internet and software products.
 In addition, the Copyright Law provides for a voluntary registration system administered by the China Copyright Protection Center.
 According to the Copyright Law, an infringer of the copyrights shall be subject to various civil liabilities, which include ceasing infringement activities, apologizing to the copyright owners and compensating the loss of copyright owner.
 Infringers of copyright may also subject to fines and/or administrative or criminal liabilities in severe situations.
-The PRC Copyright Law was recently amended on November 11, 2020 and shall come into effect on June 1, 2021.

 Pursuant to the Computer Software Copyright Protection Regulations promulgated by the State Council on December 20, 2001 and amended on January 30, 2013, Chinese citizens, legal persons and other organizations shall enjoy copyright on software they develop, regardless of whether the software is released publicly.
 Software copyright commences from the date on which the development of the software is completed.
 The protection period for software copyright of a legal person or other organizations shall be 50 years, concluding on December 31 of the 50th year after the software's initial release.
 The software copyright owner may go through the registration formalities with a software registration authority recognized by the State Council's copyright administrative department.
-The software copyright owner may authorize others to exercise that copyright, and is entitled to receive remuneration.
+The software copyright owner may authorize others to exercise that copyright and is entitled to receive remuneration.